Jerry Rice: Steve Young and third Super Bowl (1990–1994)

-In 1992, Rice surpassed Steve Largent (pictured) as the career leader in receiving touchdowns.

 During the 1992 season, a quarterback controversy swirled around Montana and Young.
 Rice openly supported Montana, but Young ended up starting, while Montana rehabbed.
 Wanting a high-value contract, Rice skipped training camp.
 He eventually signed with the 49ers for a three-year, $7.5 million contract, returning to training camp.
 On September 13, Rice was knocked unconscious against the Buffalo Bills, and was taken out of the game with a concussion.
 In Week 7, against the Falcons, Rice had a seven reception, 183-yard performance with two touchdowns to go along with a 26-yard touchdown rush, totaling 209 scrimmage yards in the 56–17 victory.
 He won NFC Offensive Player of the Week for this game against the Falcons.
 In Week 13 against the Philadelphia Eagles, he had eight receptions for 133 receiving yards and one touchdown in the 20–14 victory.
 He won NFC Offensive Player of the Week for his game against the Eagles.
 Rice surpassed Steve Largent's career receiving touchdown record on December 6 in a Week 14 game against the Miami Dolphins, scoring his 101st touchdown.
 In Week 16 against the Tampa Bay Buccaneers, he had seven receptions for 118 receiving yards and two receiving touchdowns in the 21–14 victory.
 Overall, Rice finished the season with 84 catches for 1,201 yards and ten touchdowns, and was once again named to the Pro Bowl and First-team All-Pro team.
 Rice helped the 49ers to an NFL-best 14–2 record, and they made the postseason.
 San Francisco won in the Divisional Round against the Redskins, but lost in the NFC Championship against the eventual Super Bowl champion Dallas Cowboys, being unable to stop the offense of Troy Aikman and Emmitt Smith.
 Rice had eight receptions for 123 yards and a touchdown in the game, with the touchdown being his 13th of his postseason career, an NFL record.